On 1 July 2025, NIWA merged with GNS Science to become Earth Sciences New Zealand.

 A monthly summary of the climate in the tropical South Pacific islands, with an outlook for the coming months.

-During February-April, model guidance favours an enhancement in convective forcing over Micronesia, collocated with the warmest sea surface temperatures.
-This may lead to enhanced rainfall for island groups such as Palau, Guam, the Northern Marianas, Federated States of Micronesia, and the Marshall Islands.
+During May-July, model guidance favours a continued chance of above normal or well above normal rainfall across most of Micronesia and several island groups along the equator.
+This may lead to enhanced rainfall for island groups such as Guam, the Northern Marianas, Federated States of Micronesia, the Marshall Islands, Nauru, and most of Kiribati.

-Conversely, drier than normal conditions are likely to occur for most island groups near the equator, including Kiribati, Tuvalu, Tokelau, northern Cook Islands, and northern French Polynesia (see pages 6-7 for more information).
+Conversely, drier than normal or much drier than normal conditions are likely to occur for many island groups farther south, including southern Papua New Guinea east to Fiji, and especially from Tuvalu east to northern French Polynesia (see pages 6-7 for more information).

 Download